I love writing and expressing myself in fiction and nonfiction forms. I welcome your feedback on my writing.

 The Lebanese Red Cross has been on the ground since the disaster first struck.
 It is the main provider of ambulance services in Lebanon and has aided in search-and-rescue operations.You can make a one-time or monthly donation.
 Money raised will help support health facilities and other humanitarian needs in Lebanon, which will evolvebased on emerging needs.”

-The rain season is around the corner and with so many houses destroyed or half-destroyed, and so many out of work, people in Beirut are in dire need of shelter and food.
+The rain season is around the corner.
+With so many houses destroyed or half-destroyed, and so many homeless and/or out of work, people in Beirut are in need of a real solution to improve their lives.
+They are demanding true reform and a government that would address the real economic, health and security problems Lebanon is facing today.

-The situation in Lebanon has worsened.
+The situation in Lebanon has become worse.
 The Lebanese had hoped that something good would come out of this tragedy.
 In reality, the living conditions are much worse.
 Many of them are eating less as the price of food has increased.
-I feel heartbroken.

 thoughtsprocess from Navsari (India) on August 15, 2020: